ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 $ cp boilerplates/boilerplate-code.js 0005-tutorial-short-title/01.js
 ```

-Use this file to set up your default code and validation or your multiple-choice quiz, as described later in these instructions.
-TODO: LINK
+Use this file to set up your default code and validation or your multiple-choice quiz, as described later in [these instructions](#create-multiple-choice-quizzes-skip-for-coding-challenges-and-text-only-lessons).

 ###### Challenge text file (skip for text-only and multiple-choice lessons)